samikannup53/zenClassDB-MongoDB/README.md

 6. **Company Drives**: Tracks company drives and the students who appeared for them.
 7. **Mentors**: Contains mentor details and the students they mentor.

+> 🚨 **Kindly Check my Notes Folder for Sample Collection and Documents which are used here and done Query.**

-# MongoDB Operations
+## MongoDB Operations ⚙️

-## Database and Collection Setup
+### Database and Collection Setup 💾📚

 #### 1. Switch to the Database
 ```bash
  use zenClassDB
 ```

  If the database doesn't exist, MongoDB will automatically create it when data is inserted.

 ---